 The University's bystander intervention program, officially branded "Up2Us", teaches students to recognize situations that are potentially high-risk for violence and builds the confidence and skills necessary to increase proactive intervention with the goal of violence prevention.
-The workshop also teaches about healthy Consent, resource options and how to support survivors.
-In 2020, OPEN completed bystander intervention programs with over 2,000 University students, including presentations with students in First-Year Seminars, and athletes on varsity athletic teams.

-In response to the COVID-19 pandemic, OPEN also created an asynchronous version of "Up2Us," which is accessible via Canvas to the entire University community.
-Approximately 600 community members completed the online version of "Up2Us" in 2020.
+The workshop, which is peer-led, also teaches about healthy Consent, resource options and how to support survivors.
+In 2021, OPEN completed synchronous bystander intervention programs with approximately 3,500 University students in first year seminar classes.
+An asynchronous version of "Up2Us," is accessible via Canvas to the entire University community.
+Approximately 1,100 community members completed this version of the program in 2021.